zadorlab/pynta/README.md

 You will need **4** files to run the workflow:
 - `run_me.py` a python script that executes the workflow
-- `run_me.sh` a bash script that submits job to the SLURM scheduler
+- `run_me.sh` a bash script that submits jobs to the `balsam` database
-- `inputR2S.py` a python script holding all user-modifiable parameters
+- `inputR2S.py` a python script holding all user-modifiable parameters of the `rmgcat_to_sella`
-- `reactions.yaml` a yaml file with all reactions
+- `reactions.yaml` a yaml file with all reactions to be studied

 An example `run_me.py` file: